KUO-Team/.github/profile/README.md

-# KUO
-A team of indie developers making video games and services. <br>
+A team of indie developers making video games and services.

-Primarily making stuff using [S&Box](https://sbox.game/)
+Primarily making stuff using [S&Box](https://sbox.game/) by Facepunch Studios.